Ungated Product Experiences in 2023: Why You Should, And How to Do It

 So how can you eliminate the gates (or reduce them significantly) without sacrificing your best source of leads?
 We’ve got ideas.

-Another way to consider reducing the gates in your buyer’s journey is by completely ungating every one of your product tours.
-You can add these self-guided tours to your website (without requiring visitors to enter an email address or create an account, of course!) so your site visitors can experience and interact with your product in depth without any strings attached.
-We do this at Reprise — all of our tours are ungated. 😎
+Another way to consider reducing the gates in your buyer’s journey is using ungated interactive product tours.
+You can add these interactive self-guided tours to your website add them to your website (without requiring visitors to enter an email address or create an account, of course!) so your site visitors can explore and interact with your product in depth without friction.

-Then if you want, hit them with the option to sign up for your next PLG motion—like a free trial or a freemium plan.
+Then, hit them with the option to sign up for your PLG motion—like a free trial or a freemium plan.
 You still get the email and account info you need, but your prospects who give that to you have given it because they’ve already seen the value in your product with those ungated tours and experiences.
-Reprise also does this by gating Starter — our freemium offering.

 Thanks to review sites adding new interactive demo features, we’ve started seeing more companies use ungated tours on their TrustRadius and G2 pages.
-Reprise customer like Unbabel is an example of a company leading the charge.
+Reprise customers like Unbabel and Conquer are some companies leading the charge.

 Embedding an ungated tour on review sites is a great way to let prospective buyers experience your product beyond just your website.
 According to G2’s 2022 Buyer Behavior Report, 85% of buyers use third-party review sites to help influence their purchase decisions.
 Therefore, it only makes sense to put your best-selling asset (your product) in more places your buyers hang out.